hugodias/cakegallery/README.md

 		'allowed_extensions' => array('jpg','png','jpeg','gif')
 	),
 	'Pictures' => array(
 		# Resize original image.
-If you dont want to resize it, you should set a empty array, E.G: 'resize_to' => array()
+If you don't want to resize it, you should set a empty array, E.G: 'resize_to' => array()
 		# Default configuration will resize the image to 1024 pixels height (and unlimited width)
 		'resize_to' => array(0, 1024, false),